dimitris1ps/collaborate/README.md

 # How to Collaborate

-These are the steps you need to follow, to allow other to access your locally hosted jupyter notebook (or jupyter lab)
+These are the steps you need to follow, to allow others to access your locally hosted jupyter notebook (or jupyter lab)

 ### Do these once:
 1) Open a terminal and run `jupyter notebook --generate-config`